Showing posts with label doctor. Show all posts

 Harmony Park specializes in exotic and endangered animals from around the world.

-This is an article that I wrote and posted on the Internet about Harmony Park.
+This is an article I wrote and posted online about Harmony Park.

 I went to Harmony Safari (Zoo) that is what the kids called it, with my daughter and grandkids.